Dates: 06/01/2015 - 08/14/2015

 What kind of equipment and supplies do I need?See the Equipment and Supplies Checklist.
 A complete Equipment and Supplies List will be available to students who have completed the enrollment process.
 Additional equipment updates will be provided prior to the start of the program.

 Can I shoot with a film camera during SI?We welcome you to shoot with a film camera during SI for your own enjoyment.
 However, all assignments are to be completed with a digital camera.

-Do I need to bring my computer?Yes.
-When you shoot digitally you need to have a laptop computer.
+Do I need to bring my computer?Yes, as with all RMSP classes you need a laptop computer.
 We require students to bring laptops and use them when working in our digital labs.
 Working on your own computer enables you to set up and use your professional workspace and workflow in class with assistance from our staff.
 In general we recommend bringing all digital photography/imaging equipment you already own—you never know what you'll want to do with 11 weeks of nothing but photography!